webpapaya/fhs-slides/master_9_css.md

 # Global with naming convention
 - BEM -> Block element modifier
 - Block:
-    - Standalone entity that is meaningfull on its own
+    - Standalone entity that is meaningful on its own
     - eg. Button/TextInput/...
 - Element:
     - Part of a block